In this Article

 - Chaste Tree

-Diffusing gentle oils like lavender, lemon or frankincense is safe for babies as it is easier on their respiratory systems.
+Diffusing gentle oils like lavender, lemon or frankincense is safe for babies as they do not disrupt the baby’s respiratory system.

 Also Read: Eucalyptus Oil for Your Baby